danielbrezoi/WordCounterFiltered/README.md

 The same options can be use for when calling this command line application in cmd.
 Int the WordCounterService.Application.DataReader.TxtDataReader.cs there is a sample of C# 7.
 Because of the Travis CI that it is working on linux it was more dificult to use the latest technologies from Microsoft.

+The tests are run at build time, and the result can be seen in the Travis console